DXMG-FM

-DXMG (88.7 FM), broadcasting as 88.7 Radyo BisDak, is a radio station owned by Ipil Broadcasting News Network, a media outlet run by former Mayor Francisco Pontanar, and operated by Times Broadcasting Network Corporation.
+DXMG (88.7 FM), broadcasting as 88.7 Radyo Sincero, is a radio station owned by Ipil Broadcasting News Network, a media outlet run by former Mayor Francisco Pontanar, and operated by ABJ Broadcasting Services.
 The station's studio is located in Brgy.
 Poblacion, Ipil, Zamboanga Sibugay.

+History

-It was formerly a community radio station from its inception in the late 90s until 2016, when Bisdak Media Group took over the station's operations and became part of the Radyo BisDak network.
+It was formerly a community radio station from its inception in the late 90s.
+On March 4, 2016, Bisdak Media Group took over the station's operations and relaunched it under the Radyo BisDak network.

+On May 3, 2026, ABJ Broadcasting Services took over the station's operations and relaunched it under the Radyo Sincero network.
+Radyo Sincero used to broadcast on 94.3 FM owned by St. Jude Thaddeus Institute of Technology.